day8/re-com/README.md

 Still here?
 Good.
 I'm glad we got all that negative stuff out the way.
 You're going to love  re-com.

 So, you do have Chrome handy, right?
 Start by looking at [the demo](http://re-demo.s3-website-ap-southeast-2.amazonaws.com).

-The demo serves as:

-  - a way to visually showcase the components (widgets)
-  - a demonstration of how to code using those components
-  - a means to document the components (parameters etc.)
-  - a test harness of sorts

 ## Named Parameters